fabrikano/evilginx2/README.md

-# These phishlets are fully working and available for purchase.
+# These phishlets are fully working and available.
 # 📬 Contact on Telegram: [@fabrikano](https://t.me/fabrikano)